Does Firefox Use Less RAM Than Chrome?

 - You work in a Microsoft-centric environment

 The clearest result is that Firefox used much less RAM than Chrome and Edge with 30 and 50 loaded tabs in this test.
-That matters if you keep large sessions fully loaded.
-Still, all three browsers improve when you reduce active tab count, and both Chrome and Edge can look better once Memory Saver or sleeping tabs has time to deactivate background pages.
+That counts if you keep large sessions fully loaded.
+Still, all three browsers behave better when you reduce the active tab count, and Chrome or Edge may improve once Memory Saver or sleeping tabs has time to deactivate background pages.

-The real performance gains come from habits: grouping tabs, saving inactive groups, closing what you do not need right now, and restoring on demand.
+The bigger gains come from habits: group tabs, save inactive groups, close what you do not need right now, and restore on demand.
 On Chrome and Edge, TabGroup Vault supports that workflow with native tab group snapshots.
 On Firefox, native groups and unloading help, though saved groups are local only and do not sync through Firefox Sync.

 For more on tuning Chrome, see our guides to fixing Chrome using too much memory and reducing Chrome memory without losing your tabs.
 For the technical reasons browsers get heavy, read why browsers slow down with too many tabs.